I love mayonnaise. It's the great equalizer for many dishes, offering creamy consistency with the perfect amount of bite.

 Salmonella isn't a common occurrence, but it is possible with raw egg.
 If you're concerned with the risks, use one of the substitutes I listed above.

 I use mayonnaise on everything – I even use it on omelets (that’s right, eggs on eggs!).
+But whether you use it to devil some eggs, create a healthy egg salad, or add it to your burgers, it's a great addition to your kitchen repertoire.

 Sticking with homemade mayonnaise helps me better control my diet and avoid added sugar and “natural flavorings.”
 I bet you’ll enjoy it as well – let me know your experience with the mayonnaise in the comments!